bennycheung/bennycheung.github.io/_posts/2016-04-23-raspberry-pi-3-for-computer-vision.md

 Learning from this [Install Notes](http://simplecv.readthedocs.org/en/latest/HOWTO-Install%20on%20RaspberryPi.html), it describes a super easy and fast way to setup your Raspberry Pi with OpenCV with SimpleCV module, avoiding many painful steps described by others blogs.

-Simply run the following commands to install the OpenCV necessary dependancies:
+Simply run the following commands to install the OpenCV necessary dependencies:

 ```
 sudo apt-get install python-setuptools